Moy's Gluten Free Kitchen

 Gummy on the inside- bake for a longer time.
 Gluten free bread takes much longer than a regular loaf to bake and therefore a sticky crumb is generally the result of under baking.
 It is easy to see why this can happen, gluten free bread dough needs more moisture and is often difficult to knead with conventional methods.
 After 45 minutes of baking at 350F a regular size loaf will look great, have a nice crust, a decent rise, and a nice hollow sound when tapped on the underside of the loaf.
 But in many cases it will not be properly baked all the way through.

 So, what should gluten free bread dough look like?
-The dough is not meant to be soupy.
+The dough is not meant to be soupy (for more and an exception, see here).
 Even though it looks somewhat loose (pic below), you should be able to knead the dough by hand (1st video).
 More importantly, that same sticky dough can be manipulated with relative ease although it lacks the tensile strength and elasticity of regular dough (2nd video).
 In the end the dough should be scoopable not pourable.

 Gluten Free Bread Dough is kneadable and not soupy